Does the Moon Have An Atmosphere and What Is It Made Of?

 The moon is a barren landscape when viewed at night.
 Nowhere do you see traces of life or color but a bland grey with moments of black.
 Okay, so maybe that is too bleak of a picture to paint for the moon.
 It is actually an awesome place with many surprises like volcanic activity and even water.
-And it has an atmosphere too, but it is not quite like ours.
+And it has an atmosphere too, but it is not quite like ours and that makes it all the better.

-Most scientists in the past felt that the moon had nothing that could sustain an atmosphere.
+Most scientists in the past felt that the moon had nothing that could sustain an atmosphere for a majority of reasons but they still took a glance to see what they could find.
 Radio astronomers looked at the edge of the moon as the sun moved from behind it and found that if a lunar atmosphere existed it would have a max pressure of 1/10,000,000,000 of a pascal.
 The gravity of the moon would be strong enough to hold onto it but it would not take much for it to dissipate.
 But what would such an atmosphere be?
 The prevailing thought at the time was solar wind from the sun but we would need data from the surface of the moon if any theories were to be proven (Stern 37).

 And so the Apollo missions were our different approach to getting that data.
 Several of the astronauts reported a glow along the horizon of the moon, calling it “Lunar Horizon Glow.”
 Besides a visual report, astronauts left special instruments designed by scientists in the hopes of measuring any sign of an atmosphere including 9 spectrometers and 5 pressure gauges.
 At first, it seemed like nothing was found of merit from them and even Apollo 17 hunted for solar wind (hydrogen, helium, carbon, and xenon) on the surface with a UV spectrometer but again no dice.
 However, alpha particle spectrometers from Apollo 15 and 16 later detected small amounts of radon and polonium gases that seemed to be emitted from the surface of the moon.
 Scientists believe it comes from decaying uranium inside the moon, but a gas on the surface was still an interesting find and the first hints of something more (37).